SamSamSamSamSamSamSamSamSamSamSamSamSam/HRsystem/README.md

 May 3 2023

-    Future pages will now use Tailwind CS.
+    Future pages will now use Tailwind CSS.
     Created 2 new pages :
         Track Employees (Benefits)
         Analytics